mattrips/scratchPad/Protocol Conformance.md

   * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.
   *

-&#9724; implementation
-: Given a protocol requirement and a type, an ***implementation*** is a member of the type that is capable of satisfying the requirement.
-  * An implementation exists with reference to a type of which it is a member.
-As the term is used, here,

-&#9724; protocol witness
-: Given a declaration that a type conforms to a protocol and a protocol requirement of the protocol, the ***protocol witness*** for such protocol requirement is the most specialized implementation from among the implementations that are unconditionally accessible.

 &#9724; unconditionally accessible implementation
 : Given a declaration that a type conforms to the protocol, the scope in which such declaration is stated, and an implementation of a protocol requirement of the protocol, the implementation is unconditionally accessible if and only if (i) the conditions of any generic where clause to which the declaration of the implementation is subject are satisfied, and (ii) per the rules of access control, the implementation is visible in the scope.